China Consulate ~ Chicago

 If you are using Express Mail through the Post Office, paperclip the Express Mail Stamp or Stamps that add up

 to $23.75 to the Express Mail mailing label (no "metered" postage, no stickers printed at the Post Office, only

 STAMPS).
 Also put my business name and address as the sender.

 If you are using FedEx or UPS put your name and address in the sender area, not my info (if possible).

 If you request FedEx "Ground" or UPS "Ground", you must send me a 12"x9" approx., padded envelope for the

 return, as you cannot use regular FedEx or UPS envelopes for Ground shipments.
 Also I do not go to a

-FedEx or UPS location (I use a drop box) so you will have to create a Ground shipment label online (no Order
+FedEx or UPS location (I use a drop box) so you will have to create a Ground shipment label (no Order Forms

 yours (call me and I'll tell you some scary stories about ground shipments!).
 FedEx (air) or UPS (air) is fine.